 What are the best cheap wireless earbuds?

 A close runner-up is the Google Pixel Buds A-Series.
 This affordable take on the company’s flagship buds packs several franchise staples (e.g., Google Assistant integration, Fast Pair) into a chic and comfy design.
-More attractive is the pebble-shaped charging case that is conveniently portable and one of the coolest-looking cases ever made.
+More attractive is the pebble-shaped charging case, which is conveniently portable and one of the coolest-looking cases ever made.
 Keep in mind that Google continues to push out software updates that add new features to the buds.

 Check out our full rankings of the best cheap wireless earbuds you can purchase right now!